BillSeliger/RepData_PeerAssessment1/PA1_template.md

 options(scipen = 999) ## eliminate scientific notation
 ```

+Then read in the data from the local zipped file to the object activty, and convert the activity object to a tbl class.

 ```r
 activity <- read.csv(unz("activity.zip","activity.csv")) ## read in the data
 activity <- tbl_df(activity) ## structure the data as a tbl class